geopm/geopm/service/docs/source/overview.rst

 When the run has concluded, there will be an output file from the Runtime called ``geopm.report`` in the current working directory.
-This report file contains the summarized hardware telemetry over the course of the run.
+This report file contains a summary of hardware telemetry over the course of the run.
 Time-series data is also available through the use of the ``--geopm-trace`` option to ``geopmlaunch``.
 For more information about ``geompmlaunch`` see:
 :doc:`geopmlaunch.1`.
 For more information about the reports, see: